JamesChung/reference-docs/rust.md

 In the top-level documentation, point the user to commonly used modules, features, types, traits, and methods.

-## Creates vs. Packages
+## Crates vs. Packages

-A create is a Rust module hierarchy starting at a root _.rs_ file (one where you can use crate-level attributes like `#![feature]`) - usually something like _lib.rs_ or _main.rs_.
+A crate is a Rust module hierarchy starting at a root _.rs_ file (one where you can use crate-level attributes like `#![feature]`) - usually something like _lib.rs_ or _main.rs_.